 What would a good servo motor tuning article be without some spinning motors and graphs?

-The videos below show simple underdamped, overdamped, and critically damped motion for a no-load single motion axis responding to a step-response command.
+Below are links to a couple of videos that show simple underdamped, overdamped, and critically damped motion for a noload single motion axis responding to a step response command.

 You may also be interested in: